Vietnam travel tips

 No need to get a local mobile sim card

-Wi-Fi networks are covered and widely used in Vietnam and other countries in Indochina, especially in the hotel, restaurant, cafe, shop… Therefore, in our opinion, when taking a tour to Vietnam or a Vietnam & Cambodia combined tour or Vietnam & Thailand combined tour or the three countries in Indochina, it is not necessary to buy a sim card here, you just use the Wi-Fi then you are able to contact other people.
+Wi-Fi networks are covered and widely used in Vietnam and other countries in Indochina, especially in the hotel, restaurant, cafe, shop… Therefore, in our opinion, when taking a tour to Vietnam or a Vietnam & Cambodia Combined Tours or Vietnam & Thailand Combined Tours, it is not necessary to buy a sim card here, you just use the Wi-Fi then you are able to contact other people.

 Vietnam is a developing country but everyone is millionaire here